cinderblockgames/cindr.musicPlayer.js/README.md

 ### cindrM.ui.monitor
 Enables management of the DOM for automated updates.
 See [Controls](README.md#Controls) and [Display](README.md#Display) for information on how to set up your HTML to take advantage of this feature.

+**NOTE:  Controls must be loaded into the DOM before this method is called in order for them to be managed by the library.**  All this method does is add the necessary event listeners.

 ## Direct Access